Commercial & Corporate Law

 - Trade registry updates,

-- Possible incentive certificate follow-up
+- Incentive certificate follow-up where applicable.

 Legal Support